 A major in psychology provides knowledge of human behavior that prepares individuals for careers in health care, government, business, industry, research, and education.

 Psychology majors share a desire to understand human nature and to have a positive impact on society.

-To request approval to register for Spring 2020 Psychology courses, you must submit a Psychology Spring 2020 Course Approval Form.
+To request approval to register for Fall 2020 Psychology courses, submit a Psychology Fall 2020 Course Approval Form.
 For a detailed list of instructions about the course approval process, see the Psychology course registration page.

 Psychology Online Degree

 The B.A. degree is now offered in an online format in addition to our existing on ground format.